manikandan-ravikiran/ML4T-Notes/README.md

 # ML4T-CS7646
-Notes and Materials for Machine Learning for Trading CS7646 (Fall 2020)
+Notes and Materials for Machine Learning for Trading CS7646 (Fall 2020).
+Tips for Exams: Go through example papers from last year and its literally a piece of cake.

-## Exam - 1
+## Preparation plan - Exam 1
 ### Week 1

 Lecture 01-01 : 5,9,14